 Produced by multi-Grammy-winning Trina Shoemaker (Brandi Carlile, Sheryl Crow, Josh Ritter), Edge of Everywhere is the culmination of 120,000 miles of Greyhound journeys and the songs written about fellow travelers at the crossroads.

-Singer-songwriter -- and ex-foreign correspondent -- Doug Levitt has traveled over 12 years and 120,000 Greyhound miles, writing songs, stories, and gathering images of fellow travelers struggling to get by.
-He has performed pieces of his Greyhound Diaries project at venues ranging from shelters, VAs, prison and ex-offender programs, to The Kennedy Center, Woody Guthrie Center, and Southern Poverty Law Center.
+Singer-songwriter Doug Levitt has traveled over 12 years and 120,000 Greyhound miles, writing songs, stories, and gathering images of fellow travelers struggling to get by.
+He has performed pieces of his Greyhound Diaries project at venues ranging from prisons, VAs and shelters, to The Kennedy Center, Woody Guthrie Center, and Southern Poverty Law Center.

-The BBC recently produced an hour-long documentary set around Levitt's project and the songs written about travelers he's met in transit.
-The Museum of Social Justice in Los Angeles mounted a large multimedia exhibition of his work in 2019.
+The Museum of Social Justice in Los Angeles mounted a large multimedia exhibition of his work in 2019 that drew record numbers.

-He has been interviewed/profiled by CNN, MSNBC, Fox News, Billboard, ITV Channel 4, The Wall Street Journal, the UK's Independent, and Reuters.
+Doug has been interviewed/profiled by CNN, MSNBC, Fox News, Billboard, Reuters, the UK's ITV Channel 4, and The Independent.

-Prior to his Greyhound project, Doug was a London-based correspondent and filed dispatches from places such as Rwanda, Iran and Bosnia for, among others, CNN, NBC and ABC.
-A graduate of Cornell University, he received a Fulbright Scholarship and earned his masters in Nationalism and Ethnic Conflict from the London School of Economics.
+Prior to his Greyhound project, Doug was a London-based foreign correspondent and filed dispatches from places such as Rwanda, Iran and Bosnia for, among others, CNN, NBC and ABC.
+A graduate of Cornell University, where he was a mentee of Carl Sagan's in Critical Thinking, Doug received a Fulbright Scholarship and earned his masters in Nationalism and Ethnic Conflict from the London School of Economics.
 Before that, he graduated from the Washington, DC public schools.

-He received the Speranza Foundation's Lincoln City Fellowship in 2019.
+He received the Speranza Foundation's Lincoln City Fellowship for his music in 2019.